tern-tools/tern/README.md

 ```

 ## Getting Started with Docker<a name="getting-started-with-docker">
-Note Mac users: running Tern natively as a docker container is currently unsupported.
-Another option is to use Vagrant in your Mac environment and then follow the steps below.
-For Vagrant setup, see [Getting Started with Vagrant](#getting-started-with-vagrant).

 Docker is the most widely used tool to build and run containers.
 If you already have Docker installed, you can run Tern by building a container with the Dockerfile provided and the `docker_run.sh` script:

 Clone this repository: